 The social enterprise model allows us to address historically negative economic development in Appalachia—which often only created profits for outside companies—by operating like mini-businesses, harnessing the power of market demand to generate income while creating positive impact locally.

 WE MEASURE OUR SUCCESS BY OUR LOCAL IMPACTS THROUGH:

 In mid-2016, we launched our first farm-based enterprise, the Wardensville Garden Market, on the historic 100-acre Frye farm, with the hopes of creating a small onsite farm market connected to a one-acre garden that would create ten new jobs locally.

 Today, the farm has a bustling produce market and from-scratch bakery and employs 72 people, with over 40 of them local high-school students.
 In 2018, the market and bakery doubled sales from the previous year and recorded over 3,800 customer transactions.
 The project has also been recognized as Best Regional Bakery and placed second as the Best Charity statewide by WV Living Magazine.

 OUR LIVING CLASSROOMS

-The farm allows us to teach healthy eating habits, organic farming methods and practice, land conservation, biodiversity of crops, soil management, food handling and storage, irrigation, organic pest management, crop rotation, seasonal veggie subscriptions (CSAs), indoor growing and harvest for wholesale, and much more.
+The farm allows us to teach healthy eating habits, organic farming methods, land conservation, biodiversity of crops, soil management, food handling and storage, irrigation, organic pest management, crop rotation, seasonal veggie subscriptions (CSAs), indoor growing and harvest for wholesale, and much more.

 The market allows us to teach customer service, hospitality, retail sales and operations, stocking, inventory, display, food handling and safety, restaurant management, along with marketing and working with other farm products, and much more.